 Clawson died in Englewood, New Jersey, on July 18, 1937.

-Gaudio, brother of future ASC member Tony Gaudio, was born in Italy on December 31, 1886.
+The younger brother of future ASC member Tony Gaudio, he was born in Italy on December 26, 1886.
 He learned photography in his father’s portrait studio and developed an interest in movies around 1905.
-After coming to the United States, he served as lab superintendent for IMP and Life Photo Film Corporation.
+After coming to the United States, landing in New York City, he served as lab superintendent for IMP and Life Photo Film Corporation.